codatio/codat-docs/docs/payables/guides/bill-pay/introduction.md

 The app illustrates three common tasks in a typical bill payment workflow:

-1. Connect to your customer's accounting platform.
+1. Connect to your customer's accounting software.

 2. Visualize bills.